-The Discover Fort Mose Jazz and Blues Series kicks off this weekend in St Augustine, Florida—America's oldest city—in an effort to raise funds for Fort Mose Historic State Park, the earliest Black settlement in what would become the United States.
+The Discover Fort Mose Jazz and Blues Series kicks off this weekend in St Augustine, Florida—the oldest city in the contiguous United States—in an effort to raise funds for Fort Mose Historic State Park, the earliest Black settlement in what would become the United States.

 The concerts on the 284-year-old property are scheduled from now until the end of Black History Month, beginning this Friday, February 18th, with the Legendary Count Basie Orchestra.